 The Best International Phone Options for Travelers

-Time was, a trip abroad meant going weeks or even months without communicating with people back home.
+There was a time when a trip abroad meant going weeks or even months without communicating with people back home.
 Perhaps a postcard here or there, a costly call or two from the hotel, but other than that options were limited.
 Times have changed.
 Now, it’s a snap to stay in touch virtually every second of every day even while in the most remote corners of the world.
-You can do so in wide array of ways: mobile hotspots, international calling cards, WiFi, smartphone apps, SIM cards, calling plans, international phones.
+You can do so in a wide array of ways: mobile hot spots, international calling cards, WiFi, smartphone apps, SIM cards, calling plans, international phones.

 To help you make sense of the many options available to you, here are some of the Country Walkers staff’s preferred methods of staying in contact while abroad.